Jackson County Energy Project To Save Taxpayers Millions

 Jackon County Energy Project Cost Eligible To Be Cut By 48% With IRA/ARPA Federal Funds

-Jackson County kicked off a $28.1M energy project with Veregy to improve energy and operational efficiency while enhancing County facilities.
-With recent legislation, specifically the American Rescue Plan Act and the Inflation Reduction Act, the County is eligible to receive nearly $13.7M in federal funding, which can be deducted from the cost of the project.
-After the 48% cost reduction due to available federal funds, the total cost to the County is estimated to be less than $14.5M, making this an opportune time to invest in much-needed improvements.
-With a focus on stretching taxpayer dollars, the County and Veregy worked together to develop a comprehensive scope of work that will save approximately $26.9M in energy and operational costs for Jackson County and its taxpayers over the next 20 years.
+Jackson County is engaged in a $35.7M energy project with Veregy to improve energy and operational efficiency while enhancing County facilities.
+With recent legislation, specifically the American Rescue Plan Act and the Inflation Reduction Act, the County is eligible to receive nearly $17M in federal funding, which can be deducted from the cost of the project.
+After the 48% cost reduction due to available federal funds, the total cost to the County is estimated to be less than $18.7M, making this an opportune time to invest in much-needed improvements.
+With a focus on stretching taxpayer dollars, the County and Veregy worked together to develop a comprehensive scope of work that will save approximately $34.1M in energy and operational costs for Jackson County and its taxpayers over the next 20 years.

 Beyond cost savings, Jackson County is taking a proactive approach to reducing its carbon footprint.
-The planned energy conservation measures are projected to reduce CO2 emissions by approximately 31,370 tons over 20 years which is equivalent to planting 1,307,115 trees or removing 6,820 gas-powered vehicles from the road.
+The planned energy conservation measures are projected to reduce CO2 emissions by approximately 33,140 tons over 20 years which is equivalent to 84,392,984 miles driven by an average passenger vehicle or 33,241 acres of U.S. forests sequestering carbon for one year.

 The Jackson County community will experience positive impacts of this project beyond energy and cost savings.
 Improvements at various facilities include energy-efficient HVAC and LED lighting upgrades which will enhance comfort and indoor air quality for building occupants.
 The solution also includes building refurbishment and installation of a new wastewater treatment plant at the Dalton Landfill with a goal of 95% leachate reduction and net-zero emissions.
 A significant portion of the projected energy savings will be generated by a geothermal HVAC system installed at the Courthouse and seven (7) new solar arrays, totaling 1.071 megawatts DC, located at the Courthouse, Youth Center, Human Services Building, Department of Transportation, Event Center, Dalton Landfill, and the Airport.
 Electric Vehicle (EV) charging infrastructure will also be installed at the Courthouse and available for public use.